-The museum opened in 1998 to commemorate Yaichi Aizu, a calligrapher, poet and art historian, to display research materials related to Asian Art, Modern and Contemporary Art, and Archaeology.
-It is situated in the university’s oldest building completed in 1925 and initially designed as a library by the architect Kenji Imai.
+The museum opened in 1998 to commemorate Yaichi Aizu, a calligrapher, poet and art historian, to display research materials related to Oriental Art, Modern Art, and Archaeology.
+It is situated in the university’s second oldest building completed in 1925 and initially designed as a library by the architect Kenji Imai.

 - Meiji University Museum